dbigham/Lui/Documentation/Rule Explosion.md

 ## Summary

 - Our chart parser explodes nested rules into primitive rules.
-- ie. Every SequencePattern only have LitterlPattern or SymbolPattern as children, etc.
+- ie. Every SequencePattern should only have LitterlPattern or SymbolPattern as children, etc.
 - We thus introduce dynamically generated grammar symbols like $1, $2, etc.

 ## Design